franc-pentest/ldeep/README.rst

     commands:
       available commands

-      {computers,domain_policy,gmsa,gpo,groups,machines,ou,pkis,pso,subnets,trusts,users,zones,from_guid,from_sid,memberships,membersof,object,sddl,zone}
+      {auth_policies,computers,conf,domain_policy,gmsa,gpo,groups,machines,ou,pkis,pso,silos,subnets,trusts,users,zones,from_guid,from_sid,memberships,membersof,object,sddl,silo,zone}
+        auth_policies       List the authentication policies configured in the Active Directory.
-        computers           List the computer hostnames and resolve them if --resolve is specify. domain_policy       Return the domain policy.
+        computers           List the computer hostnames and resolve them if --resolve is specify.
+        conf                Dump the configuration partition of the Active Directory.
+        domain_policy       Return the domain policy.
-        gmsa                List the gmsa accounts and retrieve NT hash if possible. gpo                 Return the list of Group policy objects. groups              List the groups.
+        gmsa                List the gmsa accounts and retrieve NT hash if possible.
+        gpo                 Return the list of Group policy objects. groups              List the groups.
         machines            List the machine accounts.
-        ou                  Return the list of organizational units with linked GPO. pkis                List pkis.
+        ou                  Return the list of organizational units with linked GPO.
+        pkis                List pkis.
         pso                 List the Password Settings Objects.
-        subnets             List sites and associated subnets.
+        silos               List the silos configured in the Active Directory. subnets             List sites and associated subnets.
         trusts              List the domain's trust relationships.
         users               List users according to a filter.